 In this complaint the estafa is alleged to have been committed on November 20, 1897.
 Time, Jiowever, was not a material ingredient in the offense of estafa here charged, and under the provisions of article 7 of General Orders, No. 58, that date need not have been alleged.
 When the date is not a material ingredient of the crime it alone furnishes, as a general rule, no means of determining what the transaction is to which the complaint refers.
 Everyone performs a great many acts in a single day.
-Which one of these acts is marked by the complaint as criminal must be, identified in some other way than by the date.
+Which one of these acts is marked by the complaint as criminal must be. identified in some other way than by the date.
 That is well illustrated by this case.
 It appears that this date, November 20,1897, is the date of the inventory which the defendant presented as executor of the estate of his parents.
 His failure to include in this inventory the sum above referred to is alleged to have constituted the estafa.
-How could this date give the defendant any clue as to what act of his in connection with this inventory was charged as criminal, even assuming that he knew that this was the date of the inventory, and that it was the presentation of this inventory and not any other act of his committed on that day to which reference was had?
+How could this date give the defendant any clue as to what act of his in connection with this inventory, and that it was the presentation of this inventory and not any other act of his committed on that day to which reference was had?